 Precise pointing and orbital insertion are provided by a navigation control module consisting of an Inertial Measurement Unit (IMU) and Global Positioning System (GPS) receiver on the upper stage of the launch vehicle.
-The values in Table 2 represent three-sigma dispersions for a LEO mission with a second stage Probability of Command Shutdown of 99.7%.
+The values in Table 2 represent orbital injection and payload separation dispersions for a standard LEO mission.
+Mission-specific accuracies will be developed as part of the mission design and analysis.